 Sister Margie retired and moved to Dayton in 2014 and the mission church closed, but the memories of service trips to Elkhorn City came alive in the Salem Heights dining room.

-Over a leisurely lunch, Sister Margie, who remains in contact with her former parishioners in Elkhorn City, shared the latest news.
+Over a leisurely lunch, Sister Margie, who remains in contact with her former parishioners, shared the latest news.
 The group recalled some of their more back-breaking projects, like working on roofs.
 Chuckling, Ben Zimmerman remembered how during one project he and Sister Margie sneaked away to watch a University of Kentucky basketball game on television.
 UK was losing, so Sister Margie put on a UK shirt and the Wildcats came back to win.

 The visit ended with lots of hugs and a promise to stay in touch.
 Though Sister Margie has settled into a new chapter in life, her Kentucky roots are forever strong.